NFL Free Agent Ryan Russell Comes Out As Bisexual, Aims To Become League’s First Openly LGBTQ Player

 “And I want the next part of my career – and life – steeped in trust and honesty,” he said in an as-told-to article.
 “During the season you spend more time with your team than with your own family; truth and honesty are the cornerstones of a winning culture.
 My truth is that I’m a talented football player, a damn good writer, a loving son, an overbearing brother, a caring friend, a loyal lover, and a bisexual man.”

-The defensive end from Purdue was selected in the fifth round of the 2015 NFL Draft by the Dallas Cowboys, but was cut after one season.
-Russell last played for the Buccaneers in 2017, and said he is hoping to sign with another team — but only if he can do so openly.
+The defensive end from Purdue was selected in the fifth round of the 2015 NFL Draft by the Dallas Cowboys but was cut after one season.
+Russell last played for the Buccaneers in 2017 and said he is hoping to sign with another team — but only if he can do so openly.

-There has never been an athlete to come out as gay or bisexual while playing in a major American sport, though a number have come out after their careers come to an end.
+There has never been an athlete to come out as gay or bisexual while playing in a major American sport, though a number have come out after their careers came to an end.
 Missouri defensive lineman Michael Sam came out as gay prior to the 2014 NFL Draft, where he was picked by the St. Louis Rams, but he was never able to make an active roster.

 NFL veteran free agent Ryan Russell opens up on his sexuality in a first-person essay to @kevinarnovitz: https://t.co/bUKezbx4Cz pic.twitter.com/B5HEyBUQjb